ArtifactDB/uzuki2/README.md

 - `index`, a non-negative JSON number that can fit into a 32-bit signed integer.
   This identifies this external object uniquely within the entire list.
   See the equivalent in the HDF5 specification for more details.

+## Comments on names

+Both HDF5 and JSON support naming of the vector elements, typically via the `names` group/property.
+If `names` are supplied, their contents should always be non-missing (e.g., not `null` in JSON, no `missing-value-placeholder` in HDF5).
+Each name is allowed to be any string, including an empty string.

+It is technically permitted to provide duplicate names in `names`, consistent with how R itself supports duplicate names in its lists and vectors.
+However, this is not recommended as other frameworks may wish to use representations that assume unique names, e.g., using Python dictionaries to represent named lists.
+By providing unique names, users can improve interoperability with native data structures in other frameworks.

 ## Validation